LinuxBeaver/LinuxBeaver/README.md

-### Download code and binaries for all plugins here
+### Download code and binaries for all plugins on their latest versions here

 https://github.com/LinuxBeaver/LinuxBeaver/releases/tag/Gimp_GEGL_Plugin_download_page